Breaking Free from the 'No Pain, No Gain' Mindset in Spiritual Healing

 This makes me wonder: are we addicted to emotions?
 Any kind of emotion – positive or negative?
 Have we numbed ourselves in this everyday life so much that we must chase a feeling, any feeling?
 Must a healing be intense in order for us to feel that we got something out of it?
 Are we looking to win the my-healing-was-harder-than-your-healing competition?

-And is there an alternative; can spirit work subtly, gently, lovingly?
+And is there an alternative; can spirit work subtly, gently, and lovingly?
 Without the headaches, without the crying, without the emotional roller coaster?

 Many people, especially women, have shared with me stories about their “no pain, no gain” experience in healing – how hard and uncomfortable it was and how they wished there was another way.
 Granted, sometimes this approach is necessary.
 But at other times, it is counterproductive.
 It causes people to run, to turn away to retreat into numbness or to keep looking for intensity, getting caught up chasing a feeling – any feeling.

-I’d like to offer you an idea that there is an alternative – a middle ground between numbness and experience.
+I’d like to offer you the idea that there is an alternative – a middle ground between numbness and experience.
 A reality where life does not have to be complicated and healing does not have to be hard.

 One where we can go inside in the most gentle and sacred way.
 Where new pain is not required to deal with old pain.
 Where softness and power are not mutually exclusive.
-Where intuition is a soft, almost unnoticeable feeling that that you know was birthed by the divine.
+Where intuition is a soft, almost unnoticeable feeling that you know was birthed by the divine.
 Where a hug is more powerful than a whip…

-To quote one of my favorite poems: “a flower cannot be opened with a hammer.
+To quote one of my favorite poems: “A flower cannot be opened with a hammer.